spring-projects/spring-framework/CONTRIBUTING.md

 and the conversations that result from it provide a continuous flow of ideas.
 However, before creating a ticket, please take the time to [ask and research](#ask-questions) first.

-If creating an issue after a discussion on Stack Overflow, please provide a description in the issue instead of simply referring to Stack Overflow.
+If you create an issue after a discussion on Stack Overflow, please provide a description in the issue instead of simply referring to Stack Overflow.
 The issue tracker is an important place of record for design discussions and should be self-sufficient.

 Once you're ready, create an issue on [GitHub](https://github.com/spring-projects/spring-framework/issues).

-Many issues are caused by subtle behavior, typos and unintended configuration.
+Many issues are caused by subtle behavior, typos, and unintended configuration.
-Creating a [Minimal Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example) (starting with https://start.spring.io for example) of the problem helps the team triage quickly your issue adn get to the core of the problem.
+Creating a [Minimal Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example) (starting with https://start.spring.io for example) of the problem helps the team quickly triage your issue and get to the core of the problem.

 #### Issue Lifecycle